im-machakata/fees-man/.github/README.md

 **DISCLAIMER:** This is Work In Progess, functionality and features may be broken or still under development.

+## About App

 Simple login and reports generation for a single student, an entire class or the entire school when requested.

 ## Folder Structure

-The projects contains two types of folders.
-These are GitHub folders and System folders.
+The projects contains two types of folders &ndash; GitHub and System folders.

 ### Github Files